NotM1Dev/rocket-djs/README.md

 // CommonJS
 const { Handler } = require("rocket-djs");
 const { Client } = require("discord.js");

 const path = require("path");

 // ESM and TypeScript
 import { Handler } from "rocket-djs";
 import { Client } from "discord.js";

 import path from "path";

-const client = new Client(); // add your client options
+const client = new Client(); // Client options such as intents.

-new Rocket(client, {
+new Handler(client, {
-    // The path library is recommended to ensure no importing issues.
+    // It is recommended to use the path library to avoid import issues.
     eventsPath: path.join(__dirname, "events"),
     commandsPath: path.join(__dirname, "commands"),
 });